sambhav-gore/material-ui/docs/src/pages/customization/themes/themes.md

 {{"demo": "pages/customization/themes/FontSizeTheme.js"}}

+#### Responsive fonts

+You can use the new "@material-ui/csskit" that at the moment contains a helper function to configure Typography with responsive fonts.

+{{"demo": "pages/customization/themes/ResponsiveFonts.js", "hideEditButton": true}}

 ### Spacing

 We encourage you to use the `theme.spacing()` helper to create consistent spacing between the elements of your UI.